Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_RA4M1/XIAO_RA4M1_Pin_Multiplexing.md

 ## Digital

-The XIAO RA4M1 has up to 11 regular GPIO pins and 6 analog pins.
+The XIAO RA4M1 has up to 11 regular GPIO pins , 6 analog pins and 8 reusable IO ports behind it.
 In this example, we will use the XIAO RA4M1, XIAO expansion board, and a relay to demonstrate how to use different digital pins for reading and writing.

 ### Hardware Preparation